temporalio/documentation/docs/concepts/what-is-a-global-namespace.md

 Worker Processes on the standby Clusters are idle until a failover occurs and their Cluster becomes active.

 Temporal Application API calls made to a non-active Cluster are rejected with a **NamespaceNotActiveError** which contains the name of the current active Cluster.
-It is the responsibility of the Temporal Application to the call the Cluster that is currently active.
+It is the responsibility of the Temporal Application to call the Cluster that is currently active.